 Preferential strategy for flood risk management

-The aim of the preferential strategy for Flood Risk Management ensues from the National Coastal Vision: a safe, attractive and economically strong coast.
+The preferential strategy for Flood Risk Management along the coast ensues from the National Coastal Vision: a safe, attractive and economically strong coast.
 The preferential strategy outlines methods to link up the flood protection tasking and spatial developments, tailored to each individual location.
 In many cases, spatial developments outpace the flood protection tasking.

 For each situation, the parties involved determine whether linking the flood protection tasking and the spatial ambition would be advisable and feasible, and within what timeframe.
 If the issues are not linked, the parties take one another’s tasking or ambition into consideration when implementing management or maintenance.
 If linking would be advisable, the parties jointly set down a linked growth concept, for example, a multi-functional dyke.
 A key choice in this respect is the direction of the future dyke improvement: towards the sea, towards the land or at the current location.